 Have you ever encountered an issue with miscommunication between you and a client?
 Maybe you didn’t understand their goals and motivations, made assumptions based on incorrect or missing information, or took an approach to coaching that your client wasn’t a fan of.

-All of these issues can be easily avoided by using the right forms.
+All of these issues can be easily avoided in your coaching program by using the right forms.
 From onboarding questionnaires to feedback forms, you’ll never have to second-guess your approach again.

 2. Coaching Forms Free up Your Time